olilag/gcron/README.md

 # gcron

-Gcron is a .NET implementation of linux [cron](https://en.wikipedia.org/wiki/Cron) utility.
+Gcron is a .NET implementation of [cron](https://en.wikipedia.org/wiki/Cron) utility.

 ## Description

-The project consists of two parts an [Editor](src/Editor) for managing job configuration and [Daemon](src/Daemon) which keeps track of users job configuration and executes them.
+The project consists of two parts, an [Editor](src/Editor) for managing job configuration and a [Daemon](src/Daemon) which keeps track of users job configuration and executes them.

 The following crontab syntax is supported.
+Each field can also contain comma separated values, ranges (e.g. `1-5`) or `*` (all values allowed).

 ```text
 # * * * * * <command to execute>